pop161516/CCS_blog/posts/08-vanilla-javascript.md

 ---

 summery
+Today we covered a lot of theory.
+We started using JavaScript in Visual Studio code and making a canvas in the DOM.

+We went over the 'Anatomy of a website' talking about HTML, CSS, and JavaScript.
+Next we discussed effective complexity again, the push and pull between structure and random🤯

 class work
-using java in visual studio code and canvas api?

 homework
 ?